 You may ask: What if I do not have any external information?
 No problem.
 Without any informative prior knowledge, the results will be similar to those you would have obtained using classical econometrics methods.
 But their interpretation may be more intuitive.
 For instance, a 95% credible interval—a Bayesian counterpart of a confidence interval—can be interpreted as a range in which a parameter lies with a 0.95 probability.

 There is another reason Bayesian econometrics may be appealing in the absence of strong external knowledge.
 Econometrics models often describe complex economic theories and thus tend to have many parameters—often so many that it becomes infeasible to fit the models without incorporating some information about model parameters.
 In such situations, Bayesian econometrics modeling can provide a balance between what's observed in the data and what's reasonable to assume about model parameters to obtain reliable inference.

 For instance, vector autoregressive (VAR) models are known to have many parameters relative to the data size.
 Bayesian analysis of these models introduces specialized priors that allow you to obtain more stable parameter estimates.

 Also, dynamic stochastic general equilibrium (DSGE) models are known to have parameters that have direct economic interpretations and often have logical bounds that can be easily incorporated by a variety of prior distributions.

-You can find Bayesian VAR models and Bayesian linear and nonlinear DSGE models among the new Bayesian econometrics features of Stata 17, and much more:
+You can find Bayesian VAR models, Bayesian linear and nonlinear DSGE models, and BMA among the Bayesian econometrics features of Stata, and much more:

 You may also be interested in other existing features, including